timmc-edx/demo-nginx-response-buffers/README.md

-# Demo for nginx response buffer ssettings
+# Demo for nginx response buffer settings

 Experimentally determining the behavior of nginx proxying with respect to **response** headers and buffer size configuration.